Root-cause analysis: Example

 Imagine an investigation into a machine that stopped because it was overloaded and the fuse blew.
-Investigation shows that the machine was overloaded because it had a bearing that wasn't being sufficiently lubricated.
+Investigation shows that the machine was overloaded because it had a bearing that was not being sufficiently lubricated.
 The investigation proceeds further and finds that the automatic lubrication mechanism had a pump that was not pumping sufficiently, hence the lack of lubrication.
 Investigation of the pump shows that it has a worn shaft.
-Investigation of why the shaft was worn discovers that there isn't an adequate mechanism to prevent metal scrap getting into the pump.
-This enabled scrap to get into the pump, and damage it.
+Investigation of why the shaft was worn discovers that there is not an adequate mechanism to prevent metal scrap getting into the pump.
+This enabled scrap to get into the pump and damage it.

 The apparent root cause of the problem is that metal scrap can contaminate the lubrication system.
-Fixing this problem ought to prevent the whole sequence of events recurring.
+Fixing this problem ought to prevent the whole sequence of events from recurring.
 The real root cause could be a design issue if there is no filter to prevent the metal scrap getting into the system.
-Or if it has a filter that was blocked due to lack of routine inspection, then the real root cause is a maintenance issue.
+Or if it has a filter that was blocked due to a lack of routine inspection, then the real root cause is a maintenance issue.

 Compare this with an investigation that does not find the root cause: replacing the fuse, the bearing, or the lubrication pump will probably allow the machine to go back into operation for a while.
-But there is a risk that the problem will simply recur, until the root cause is dealt with.
+However there is a risk that the problem will simply recur until the root cause is dealt with.

-The above doesn't include cost/benefit analysis: does the cost of replacing one or more machines exceed the cost of downtime until the fuse is replaced?
+The above does not include cost/benefit analysis: does the cost of replacing one or more machines exceed the cost of downtime until the fuse is replaced?
 This situation is sometimes referred to as the cure being worse than the disease.

-As an unrelated example of the conclusions that can be drawn in the absence of the cost/benefit analysis, consider the tradeoff between some claimed benefits of population decline: In the short term there will be fewer payers into pension/retirement systems; whereas halting the population will require higher taxes to cover the cost of building more schools.
+As an unrelated example of the conclusions that can be drawn in the absence of the cost/benefit analysis, consider the tradeoff between some claimed benefits of population decline: In the short term there will be fewer payers into pension/retirement systems; whereas halting the population decline will require higher taxes to cover the cost of building more schools.
 This can help explain the problem of the cure being worse than the disease.

 Costs to consider go beyond finances when considering the personnel who operate the machinery.
 Ultimately, the goal is to prevent downtime; but more so prevent catastrophic injuries.
 Prevention begins with being proactive.